 - What the charity has done to protect vulnerable people and others from unreasonable intrusion on a person’s privacy, unreasonably persistent approaches or undue pressure to give, in the course of or in connection with fundraising for the charity.

 Further guidance can be found here.

 i) Trustees of Charities (or for Charities without a Trustee Board, those who serve on its governing body) MUST have regard to national guidance in overseeing the fundraising activities of their Charity and any third parties fundraising on the charity’s behalf.

-- For Charities registered in England and Wales, guidance is found in the Charity Governance Code and in the Charity Commission’s CC20 guidance for trustees and essential trustee guide (CC3) and the welcome pack for new trustees
+- For Charities registered in England and Wales, guidance is found in the Charity Governance Code and in the Charity Commission’s CC20 guidance for trustees, the essential trustee guide (CC3) and the welcome pack for new trustees

 - For Charities registered in Scotland, the following OSCR guidance provides information on the legal requirements of Scottish Charity law in relation to fundraising and Charity Trustee duties:

 - For Charities registered in Northern Ireland, the Code of Good Governance and the Charity Commission for Northern Ireland’s “Running your Charity” Guidance set out the principles and key elements of good governance for the boards of voluntary and community organisations.

 a) When using donor information in a case study or any other type of publicity, organisations MUST*comply with any duties of confidentiality that they have and comply with data protection law if publishing a case study that includes information that could identify a donor.
 (Section 5: Personal information and Fundraising includes further information on requirements relating to data protection.)